-It is important to stick to a plan when trying to accomplish a major goal or project, a fact I was able to put to the test this past year when my wife and I decided to run in the 2019 Madison Marathon.
+It is important to stick to a plan when trying to accomplish a major goal or project, a fact I was able to put to the test when my wife and I decided to run in the 2019 Madison Marathon.
 That’s 26.2 miles of “pure fun.”
 While we had run half marathons and various other distances in the past, we’d never run a marathon before.
 We needed a plan to train for it.

 Creating a plan